MarcoMassetti/Mero-SoC/README.md

 ## Usage
 **Prerequisites**
 - [RISC-V toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain/tree/master) to compile software
-- Modelsim or Questasim to simulate the hardware
+- [Icarus Verilog](https://github.com/steveicarus/iverilog) or QuestaSim to simulate the hardware
+- [GTKWave](https://github.com/gtkwave/gtkwave) to visualize Icarus simulations results
 - [Ripes](https://github.com/mortbopet/Ripes) simulator to validate the correct software execution

 Install the software and add the folders with the executables to the `PATH` environment variable.